damianh/anc-lambda-simulator/README.md

     `429 Too Many Requests`.

  1. If one is created, the _first_ request to it is delayed by the `coldStartDelay`.
-Real world indicates this is typically ~4 seconds.
+Real world indicates this is typically ~2-8 seconds depending on the RAM (and CPU) allocated to the lambda.

  1. If one was already available, the instace's age is checked against the `instanceLifespan` and if older, then it is disposed and a new one created.